Myles Fitzhugh Longfield Ponsonby, 12th Earl of Bessborough1

 Last Edited=2 Feb 2005

-Maj.-Gen. Laurence Douglas Grand was invested as a Companion, Order of the Indian Empire (C.I.E.).2 He was invested as a Commander, Order of the British Empire (C.B.E.).2 He lived at Delaford Manor, Iver, Buckinghamshire, England.1 He was invested as a Companion, Order of the Bath (C.B.).2
+Maj.-Gen. Laurence Douglas Grand was appointed Companion, Order of the Indian Empire (C.I.E.)2 He was appointed Commander, Order of the British Empire (C.B.E.)2 He lived at Delaford Manor, Iver, Buckinghamshire, EnglandG.1 He was appointed Companion, Order of the Bath (C.B.)2

 Child of Maj.-Gen. Laurence Douglas Grand